linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 20.11.2025
+- Topic: Free Speech and Web4
+- Directory: /posts/2025/November/20
+- Description: ``` We are building a Web where free speech is guaranteed.
+Web4s decentralized framework on Linkspreed gives power back to the users, allowing transparent and community-led moderation.
+It is time for a truly open internet.
+Join the movement. ```

 ### 19.11.2025
 - Topic: Freedom of Speech
 - Directory: /posts/2025/November/19